phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.estimator.lc_geometry.md

 Create a [phoebe.parameters.ParameterSet](phoebe.parameters.ParameterSet.md) for solver options for the light curve geometry esimator.

-The input light curve datasets (`lc_datasets`) are each normalized and combined.
+The input light curve datasets (`lc_datasets`) are each normalized according to `lc_combine` and then combined.
 These combined data are then fitted with a 2-gaussian model which is used to help determine phases of eclipse minima, ingress, and egress.
 These are then used to estimate and propose values for `ecc`, `per0`, `t0_supconj` for the corresponding `orbit` as well as `mask_phases` (not included in `adopt_parameters`